ACL Knee Brace Guide

 2) Following Surgery

-Many surgeons will recommend that you wear an ACL knee brace for a few weeks following ACL surgery.
+Many surgeons will recommend that you wear a knee brace for a few weeks following ACL surgery.
 The reasons for this are:

 a) The ligament needs time to heal: it is at its weakest point from approximately 6-12 weeks after surgery